charlesneimog/pd4web/README.md

   <br>
 </p>

-Contributions to this repository are welcome!
-Here are the main areas you can contribute to:
+Join us in contributing to this repository!
+Explore the primary areas for your valuable contributions:

 * The `pd2wasm/lib/` folder, which contains files with special steps for compiling certain `externals/libraries`.
 * The `pd2wasm/src/template.c`, used to PdWebCompiler to build the `main.c` file.